MohdMuslim92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 15-countthatword : Counts the words of a certain pattetn
 * 16-whatsnext : Display 3 lines after specific pattern
 * 17-hidethisword : Display lines do not contain a pattern
+* 18-letteronly : Display lines starting with a letter